norcams/docs-enduser/docs/security-group-sanity.rst

   groups, or the combination of security groups that comprise the firewall in front of an instance

-* Only rules that are member of a security groups that are applied to actual instances, are checked.
+* Only rules that are member of a security group that is applied to actual instances, are checked.
 Unused security group rules are ignored